Source: Eco-terrorist Video:

 She swings the focus to the next bucket ahead and jogs to the edge of the bucket.
 The gap is in shadow, allowing her to continue to the next bucket.
 Half of the bucket rises from the ground.
 The gigantic shafts and bearings stand out from the rest of the machine.
 She pauses to catch her breath.

 “The digger seemed gigantic from above.
-Up close, I find the thing intimidating.
+Up close, I find the machine intimidating.
 I hope we brought enough explosives to do more than dent them.”
 She turns the camera to an equipment rack positioned a ways from the digging arm.
 “I see enough space under the rack stand.”
 She zooms in, “Nothing under it.
 The rack could be the best place to record this.”

 Stealing through the shadow of the coal pile, she stops under the stand and turns around.
 The pit lights illuminate the back of the digger and the bucket arm.
 “Wow.
 The digging machine looks like an apartment building.”